kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

       $ export tests_branch=stevenh/add-ccv0-changes-to-build
       ```
       before running the script.
-    - By default `ccv0.sh` enables the agent to use the rust implementation to pull container images on the guest.
-      If you wish to instead build and include the `skopeo` package for this then run:
-      ```bash
-      $ export SKOPEO=yes
-      ```
-      `skopeo` is
-      required for passing source credentials and verifying container image signatures using the kata agent.
     - By default the build and configuration are using `QEMU` as the hypervisor.
 In order to use `Cloud Hypervisor` instead
       set:
       ```